lukesherwood/lukesherwood/README.md

 - 🔭 I’m currently working on ...
    - **[BeerFinda](https://beerfinda.co.nz)** A New Zealand website for finding beer merchants that deliver.
 We have an algorithm that recommends beer based on personal preferences.
      I created the Nuxt SSR front end entirely by myself - but it's still a work in progress!

+- I feel I'm proficient in:
+   - Javascript: Svelte, Vue, Nuxt, React (though maybe a bit rusty now)
+   - Ruby on Rails
+   - Phoenix

 - 🌱 I’m currently learning
   - AstroJS
   - Kubernetes
+  - Tailwind
+  - Elixir
 <hr>

 ![My github stats](https://github-readme-stats.vercel.app/api?username=lukesherwood&show_icons=true)